Hasi123/read-any-ppm/README.md

 If you need higher resolution than what micros() provides, uncomment #define CPPM_USE_TIMER1 in the header file.

+## Installation

+To install click the DOWNLOAD ZIP button and extract the folder to your arduinosketchfolder/libraries/ folder.
+You may need to create the libraries subfolder if its your first library.
+Restart the IDE.
+Check this guide if unsuccesful: https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/installing-a-library

 ## Changelog
 - V0.2 now out. increased resolution to 0.5us on 16MHz & to 1us on 8MHz by using timer1 instead of micros()
 - V0.3 Bugfixes